-Working fractions, factoring, transposing equations, powers of ten, working with exponents, unit conversions, trigonometric functions, and the Pythagorean theorem.
-Then applying these math facts to the following: Ohm's Law, The Power Formulas, along with other AC and DC Theory needing accrual circuit values solved for.
+Working fractions, factoring, transposing equations, powers of 10, working with exponents, unit conversions, trigonometric functions and the Pythagorean Theorem.
+Applying these math facts to the following: Ohm's Law, The Power Formulas, along with other AC and DC theory which need accrual circuit values solved.